lanceman2/panels/README.md

 their respective libraries and frameworks.
 Once you use a part of them you'll likely be stuck with innate incompatibilities when trying to use them with other code outside those frameworks.
 As a very common example, if you wish to code with pthreads (NPTL) and GTK you'll need to understand the internal workings of the GTK main loop code.
-I wrote a hack to do it (in the same process without changing GTK codes), but if GTK was not designed to be the main loop controller of your code it would have been trivial to do; taking hours instead of weeks to code; and it would have been much more efficient had they not required using their main loop code in order to use GTK GUIs (also I was told it could not be done, so I did it).  gthreads may wrap all of pthreads (and I don't think it does) but it's not as standard and robust as pthreads, and it can't be, it's built on pthreads.
+I wrote a hack to do it (in the same process without changing GTK codes), but if GTK was not designed to be the main loop controller of your code it would have been trivial to do; taking hours instead of weeks to code; and it would have been much more efficient had they not required using their main loop code in order to use GTK GUIs (also I was told it could not be done, so I did it out of spite).  gthreads may wrap all of pthreads (and I don't think it does) but it's not as standard and robust as pthreads, and it can't be, it's built on pthreads.
 Qt is much worse, if you develop with Qt you are married to the Qt development framework.
 Qt even has it's own, unique, develop language called MOC which compiles into C++.
 It's been said that C++ will likely get enough functionality to replace MOC in the future.

 Don't get me wrong.
 GTK and Qt are great things.
 But, they are what they are, large and dominate.
-You can't develop with either one of them without it dominating most aspects of your projects coding design.
+You can't develop with either one of them without it dominating many aspects of your projects coding design.

+Put simply, libpanels strives to be unopinionated software.
+Clearly, GTK and Qt are very opinionated.

+I'm under the impression that unopinionated software tend to be more robust than opinionated software.
+As a simple example of robustness, you will have a hard time using two independent opinionated software packages together (would likely make a complex mess), but using two independent unopinionated software packages together should be easy (kind-of by definition).

+A challenge: write a widget API that can be used with widgets from another widget API in the same process.

 ## Development notes: